Henry C. Berghoff: Business career

 In 1883, Berghoff and his brother Herman bought East End Bottling Works, a bottling company in Fort Wayne.
 On May 25, 1887, Henry and his brothers Herman, Hubert, and Gustav, established the Herman Berghoff Brewing Company in Fort Wayne.
 The brand of beer Henry and his brothers sold under the Herman Berghoff Brewing Company was known as "Berghoff’s Beer."
 This Dortmunder-style beer was made with ingredients imported from Germany.
 In 1888, the brothers opened their first Berghoff Brewery in Fort Wayne.
 At the brewery, Berghoff's Beer was brewed and sold.
 On August 22, the brothers experienced a setback when the brewery caught fire, resulting in $50,000 in damages.
 Brewing resumed exactly a month later.
 Demand for their beer grew, and by 1890, the brothers were outputting 90,000 barrels of lager a year.
 In 1893, their brand was brought to national attention when Herman sold Berghoff's Beer at the Chicago World's Fair.
 In 1898, Herman opened a restaurant called The Berghoff, in Chicago, where it is still family owned and operated today.
 The restaurant served Berghoff's Beer.
 Around this time, the name of the Herman Berghoff Brewing Company was changed to the "Berghoff Brewing Company."
-By the end of his life, Henry had served as Vice President, Secretary, and Treasurer of the Berghoff Brewing Company.
+By the end of his life, Henry had served as vice president, Secretary, and Treasurer of the Berghoff Brewing Company.

-In 1892, Gustav purchased Summit City Bottle Works, where Henry held the position of vice president.
+In 1892, Gustav purchased a Fort Wayne soap manufacturing company called Summit City Soap Works, where Henry held the position of vice president.
 Henry also entered into a partnership with Artificial Ice Company, was the proprietor of Globe Spice Mills, manager of Crescent Paper Company in New Haven, owner of the Monning Flouring Company, and was the treasurer of Phoenix Building and Savings Union.